-Next Full Parish Council Meeting ~ Wednesday 11th December 2013.
+Next Full Parish Council Meeting ~ Tuesday 13th September 2016 at 6.30pm.

 Members of the public and press are invited to attend.

 Read Village Reports and other information presented at the 2016 Annual Parish Meeting.

 Throughout this website we give details of the Parish Council's work and responsibilities, links to meeting minutes, how to contact Councillors or the Parish Clerk, our Policy and Procedure documents as well as more information about the locality.